 When I was a little girl my amazing grandma taught me how to make bread.
 There really isn’t much to it, so please don’t hesitate to try your own hand out!
 The biggest key is to make sure that the yeast is fresh, that you don’t over mix the dough (I only knead my dough for about 5 minutes tops), and that you allow it to rise in a draft-free, cozy spot in the kitchen.
 I personally pop my dough into a slightly warmed oven and it rises perfectly every time.

 The key is that you don’t want to over-mix when kneading as this will make the dough continually sticky, forcing you to keep adding more flour, making the dough heavy and dense and it won’t rise properly.
 For a light, tender crumb, it’s better to knead for only 1-5 minutes, just long enough to incorporate the flour and form a loose dough.

-For this recipe you’ll only need 10 ingredients: milk, butter, yeast, honey, stevia, salt, flour, Quattro Baking Protein, cinnamon, and Xyla.
+For this recipe you’ll only need 10 ingredients: milk, butter, yeast, honey, stevia, salt, flour, Women’s Best Vanilla Protein Powder, cinnamon, and Xyla.
 The actual time spent working on these babies is about 15 minutes.
 Most of the prep time is just letting the dough rise, and then letting them bake.
 I topped mine with my sweet icing thinned with a bit of milk and a touch more icing sugar.
 The two together is an insane combination and helps jack up the protein so that overall this becomes a pretty balanced pre- or post-workout meal, or even breakfast treat!